synxty/idea/[game-title].md

 - **Resistance**
 - **Damage**
 - **Area of Effect**
+- **Accuracy**

 ## 4. Battlefield

-The battlefield is composed of 72 triangle tiles arranged in a 12 columns by 6 rows grid.
-Each tile represents a specific location where characters can be placed.
+The battlefield is composed of 42 triangle tiles arranged in a 7 columns by 6 rows grid.
+Each tile represents a specific location where a character can be placed.
 The tiles are initially isolated with a small gap between them.
 When characters are placed next to each other, the respective tiles connect, removing the gap between them and activating adjacency effects.

-Tiles can only connect through its sides, not its vertices.
+Each player starts the game with 3 rows of tiles under their control, the **Vanguard Line**, the **Mid Line**, and the **Rear Line**.
+The **Vanguard Line** is the row closest to the opponent's controlled area followed by the **Mid Line** and the **Rear Line**.
+It's important to name the rows as each row has its own set of adjacency effects.

 ## 5. Effects